sballesteros/linked-data-registry/README.md

       ...
     }

-Note to be valid a document need at least:
+Note, to be valid a document needs at least:

 - a ```@context``` of value ```https://dcat.io```
 - an ```@id```